 Legal permanent residents may be eligible to become naturalized once they have lived in the U.S. as an LPR for five (5) years, or else three (3) years if they are married to a U.S. citizen.

-People eligible to become U.S. citizens may take the oath of citizenship in Nevada if they have been living in Nevada for at least three (3) months.
+People eligible to become citizens of the United States may take the oath of citizenship in Nevada if they have been living in Nevada for at least three (3) months.

 A legal permanent resident applying to become a citizen must complete and submit the N-400 Form with the USCIS (U.S. Citizenship and Immigration Services).
 As part of the application process, the individual will be required to do the following:

 - attend interviews, where USCIS personnel confirm that the information provided on the individual’s N-400 is true and complete; and

 - complete a naturalization exam, which includes English language writing, reading, and speaking portions, along with a civics test (learn more about the citizenship test); and

 It takes an average of six months to become a naturalized U.S. citizen.

 Fees paid by money order, personal check, or cashier’s check must be made payable to the Department of Homeland Security.